Jolynn Dellinger

-Jolynn Dellinger is the Stephen and Janet Bear Visiting Lecturer and a Kenan Senior Fellow at the Kenan Institute for Ethics, where she teaches privacy and ethics and does work in the area of ethical tech.
-In addition to teaching Privacy Law and Policy at Duke Law as a Senior Lecturing Fellow, Dellinger is an Adjunct Professor at UNC School of Law, a member of the Board of Directors for the Triangle Privacy Research Hub, and a member of the Future of Privacy Forum Advisory Board.
-She also recently served as Special Counsel for Privacy Policy and Litigation for the North Carolina Department of Justice.
+Jolynn Dellinger is a Senior Lecturing Fellow at Duke Law and also at the Duke Initiative for Science and Society where she works in the area of privacy, ethics and technology.
+She is also a Kenan Senior Fellow at the Kenan Institute for Ethics, where she formerly served as the Stephen and Janet Bear Visiting Lecturer (2020-23), At the law school, Dellinger teaches Privacy Law and Policy and a seminar about privacy and surveillance in the post-Dobbs landscape.
+She is a member of the Board of Directors for the Triangle Privacy Research Hub, and a member of the Future of Privacy Forum Advisory Board.
+She also recently served as Special Counsel for Privacy Policy and Litigation for the North Carolina Department of Justice and taught privacy law and consumer privacy as an adjunct at UNC Law from 2018-2020.

 From 2007-2013, Dellinger worked as the founding program manager for Data Privacy Day, a globally recognized event designed to raise awareness about privacy and create mechanisms for dialogue, collaboration and privacy solutions among nonprofits, academics, businesses and government entities.
 She has worked as a privacy lawyer at Intel Corporation, at The Privacy Projects, and at the National Cyber Security Alliance.